Algeria include Bentaleb, Mahrez in World Cup squad

 Coach Vahid Halilhodzic surprised by including uncapped French-born Mahrez after he helped Leicester City to promotion to the Premier League and recalled forward Rafik Djebbour, after his move to Nottingham Forest in January.

 “I only found out about Mahrez in February and went to watch a few of his matches.
-He’s an interesting player,” Halilhodzic told a news conference at the the Algerian Football Federation training centre on Monday.
+He’s an interesting player,” Halilhodzic told a news conference at the Algerian Football Federation training center on Monday.

 Of Djebbour, who joined Forest from Greece, he added: “His form has improved tremendously in recent times and he’s an important player for the spirit of the squad.”